In this detailed guide, we look at sick pay insurance and answer a number of questions including:

 Indexation - You'll also need to decide on whether you want to add 'indexation' to your income protection policy.
 By adding indexation, both your premiums and the amount you are insured for will rise in line with inflation (using the Retail Prices Index or RPI).
 This helps to future-proof your policy and will ensure that your benefits rise as the cost of living increases.
 Most people opt to add this to their income protection policy.

 Waiver of premium - You will have the option to take out a waiver of premium.
-This is essentially an insurance policy within an insurance policy and if you opt to add it to your policy, you will not need to pay your premiums while you are in receipt of a claim.
+This is essentially an insurance policy within an insurance policy, and if you opt to add it to your policy, you will not need to pay your premiums while you receive a claim.
 Waiver of premium is relatively inexpensive and ensures that you do not need to pay for your sick pay insurance while claiming, meaning you could reduce the total amount of cover needed.
 Taking this option is really down to personal choice and I would recommend that you get a quote with and without it and see if it represents good value.

 How much income can I receive from sick pay insurance?